rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

 -  Tools: We recommend using a word processor, like MicroSoft Word, or a text editor for your writing.

--  General Format:
+-  General format:

-   - an attention-grabbing opening, known in the news biz as a “lede”
+   - An attention-grabbing opening, known in the news biz as a “lede”

-   - a “nut graf” - a sentence or two letting readers know what you’re going to be talking about and why it matters
+   - A “nut graf” - a sentence or two letting readers know what you’re going to be talking about and why it matters

-   - some background information or context, such as the history of a product
+   - Some background information or context, such as the history of a product

-   - a conclusion (and a call to action, if appropriate) with links and contact information
+   - A conclusion (and a call to action, if appropriate) with links and contact information

+Be consistent in style with other blogs on the Rackspace Developer Blog site.

 Bullet points are useful for listing features.